Ren-Mingyang/Ren-Mingyang.github.io/_pages/publications.md

 *Journal of University of Chinese Academy of Sciences*, 2022+, Published Online.

-## Medical Publications and Working Papers
+## Medical Publications and Submitted Papers
 - - -

 **#co-first author**